Your Guide to Delayed Cord Clamping

-This study from the New York Blood Center, the largest donor bank in the U.S., indicates that delayed cord clamping of 30-60 seconds does not significantly diminish the cell count of cord blood collected for preservation.
+This study from the New York Blood Center, the largest donor bank in the U.S., indicates that delayed cord clamping of 30-60 seconds does not significantly diminish the cell count of cord blood collected for cryopreservation at a public cord blood bank.
 Great news for families considering doing both!

 Concerned that there won’t be enough cord blood left for preservation?
 As part of CBR’s Quality Standard, we perform testing on every cord blood sample.
 Our genetic counselors are available to discuss your family’s options in the event a cell count does not meet our standards.

 Families can also preserve cord tissue — which is unaffected by delayed clamping.

 How Long Do I Delay Clamping?